nickgerace/gfold/README.md

 If you would like to target another directory, you can pass its path (relative or absolute) as the first argument or change the default path in the config file.

 After traversal, `gfold` leverages [rayon](https://github.com/rayon-rs/rayon) to perform concurrent, read-only analysis of all Git repositories detected.
-Analysis is performed with the `git` CLI rather than [libgit2](https://github.com/rust-lang/git2-rs) to reduce binary size.
+Analysis is performed by leveraging the [git2-rs](https://github.com/rust-lang/git2-rs) library.

 ## Usage